sunnytj39/abstract-scraping/README.md

 # abstract-scraping

-React + Redux + Next + Python + Selenium + Flask + Azure Sample App
+React + Redux + Next + Python + Selenium + Flask + Azure

-Extract the abstract of the paper from google scholar and translate it into Japanese.
+Extract the abstract of a paper from google scholar and translate it into Japanese.

-Using Microsoft Azure Cognitive Service Text Translation API.
+Using Microsoft Azure Cognitive Service Text Translation API for translation.

 ## Usage